nicolas42/Snippets/README.md

 # Miscellaneous scripts and demos

-Non salting encryption system in rebol seen in locknote
+Non salting encryption system in locknote.r

 	crypt: func [
 		"Encrypts or decrypts data and returns the result."